 In first and second grade, identified gifted students are cluster grouped and receive differentiated instruction in math and/or reading from their classroom teacher with the support of a gifted intervention specialist.
 In third through fifth grade, students who are identified as superior cognitive and students who score at or above the 97th percentile in math and/or reading are served in gifted elementary classes.
 Gifted intervention specialists (GIS teachers) co-teach math and reading with the regular education teachers.
 In addition, we offer project-based learning to help meet individual student interests and needs.
 We consistently apply critical, creative and higher-level thinking and problem solving strategies in these classrooms.
 All other subjects are taught by the regular education teacher.
 Students who score at the 95-96th percentile in math and/or reading are cluster grouped and receive differentiated instruction from their classroom teacher with the support of a gifted intervention specialist.

 Is my child given a grade for gifted?

 Students are not given grades on a report card from the gifted program.
 However, the parents/guardians receive a Written Education Plan (WEP) with goals for their student.
-Students are evaluated each quarter, and a Progress Report reflects WEP goals at the end of the second, third and fourth quarters.
+Students are evaluated throughout the year, and parents receive a Progress Report which reflects WEP goals at the end of the school year.
 Students also may be given rubrics for specific projects and products.

 What are the procedures for acceleration and early entrance?

-Our acceleration and early entrance procedures changed in 2013 due to Ohio Department of Education requirements.
-Districts must use the IOWA Acceleration Scale in evaluating students for early entrance to kindergarten and whole grade acceleration.
-Please refer to the links on the right for more information.
-If you have any questions, please contact the Office of Gifted Education Services.
+District policies for early entrance and grade acceleration are outlined the Springboro Board Policy Manual (Section 5408).
+Springboro uses the IOWA Acceleration Scale in evaluating students for early entrance to kindergarten and whole grade acceleration.
+Please refer to the links on the right and search for 5408 for more information.